-We at Purple House are the only provider of dialysis to patients in very remote areas through our 14 remote dialysis clinics across the NT and WA, and our legendary mobile dialysis unit called the Purple Truck.
+Purple House is the only provider of dialysis to patients in very remote areas through our 14 remote dialysis clinics across the NT and WA, and our legendary mobile dialysis unit called the Purple Truck.

 About High Ground

-The film Jack is making is an action thriller set in the 1930s.
+High Ground is making is an action thriller set in the 1930s.
 It tells the story of a young Aboriginal man raised by missionaries, who is recruited by a mounted policeman to hunt down a warrior leader in the epic landscapes of northern Australia, when a secret unravels that ultimately pits them against each other…